Coloby/quartz_notes/quartz_content/PublicNotes/Int.md

 	- Theory
 		- what? - Lifestyle selection through *detailed* [[Active research]]
 			- Clues to what's really important
+			- Applying our own definition of beauty
+			-
 			- not only one thing nor permanent
+			- illusions/stories we tell ouselves to make life meaningful
 			- based on identity & what u think about past/present/future
 			- short x long term
 				- the journey can give purpose while trying to achieve the goal, but it's all about the everyday things you do that will define if you're feeling purposeful in the journey